PDXJacobMacIntyre/WGU-C169-VGT1-PA/README.md

-# WGU-VGT1-PA
+# Intro to Prog.
+Project
-Intro to programming performance assessment for WGU
+Intro to programming performance assessment for a college course